Our Affiliated Project: The Villa School in Lima, Peru

 Peru’s rich culture, breathtaking beauty and wealth of natural resources, however, belie the abject poverty in which many of its residents live.
 Many rural areas are still recovering from the Sendero Luminoso terrorist attacks of the 1990s, which claimed countless lives and caused thousands of families who had relied upon agriculture for generations to seek shelter in large cities where they encountered even deeper poverty.

 While Peru as a whole suffers from high unemployment, hyperinflation and all the difficulties that poverty entails, problems like disease, malnutrition and crime are most pronounced in its overcrowded urban areas.
-These maladies are perhaps worst of all in the nation’s capital, Lima.
+These maladies are perhaps the worst in the nation’s capital, Lima.
 Located in the Villa El Salvador slum district of Lima, the Villa School is a “Fé y Alegría” school — religious schools established specifically to serve impoverished neighborhoods.
-Through the provision of such basic needs as medical care, clothing and nutritious food — along with a well-rounded education — students here receive the opportunity to break the cycle of poverty and rise above the difficult socioeconomic circumstances from which they come.
+Through the provision of such basic needs as medical care, clothing and nutritious food — along with a well-rounded education — students here receive the opportunity to break the cycle of poverty and rise above difficult socioeconomic circumstances.